 1) write it so that it is straightforward and easy to understand and 2) make

-sure it empowers both the healthcare provider and the patient
+sure it empowers both the healthcare provider and the patient.
+He explains

 that, "A genetic report does not need to contain any difficult terminology